telesoho/telesoho.github.io/README.markdown

     rake clean    # Remove any temporary products. rake clobber  # Remove any generated file.

-All content is Copyright 2010 by Michael Monteleone.
+All content is Copyright 2017 by telesoho.com.

-Content within `/_posts` and `/assets/themes` is released under [CC Attribution 3.0](http://creativecommons.org/licenses/by/3.0/us/)

 Content not within `/_posts` and `/assets/themes` is released under terms of the MIT license.